 B. Provide Active Confirmation of Loan Amount

 There is no space on the MPN to specify the amount to borrow.
-In keeping with federal regulations, RRC uses the “active confirmation” process, meaning that the student must tell RRC’s loan administrator, via e-mail NDowney@RRC.edu or via a signed and dated letter/note, the exact amount of Federal Direct Loan that the student is requesting for the applicable academic year.
+In keeping with federal regulations, RRC uses the “active confirmation” process, meaning that the student must tell RRC’s loan administrator, via e-mail NDowney@RRC.edu or via a signed and dated letter/note, the exact amount of Federal Direct Loan and/or Federal Grad PLUS Loan that the student is requesting for the applicable academic year.
 (The annual federal loan limit for a graduate student is $20,500 in unsubsidized Direct Loan.)

 C. Register for Classes